rackerlabs/otter/doc/data_flow.rst

 Access
 ^^^^^^

 Only supervisors can access or modify this information.
-It does not require a lock.
+Whether or not to lock TBD.

 Example Scenarios